spacetelescope/jwst/docs/jwst/jump/description.rst

 After all the slices have finished processing, the output GROUPDQ cube - containing the DQ flags for detected jumps - is reassembled from the slices.

+See :ref:`multiprocessing` for more details and examples of how to run a pipeline step with multiprocessing enabled.

 Subarrays
 ---------
 Full-frame reference files can be used for all science exposures even if the